FT1006/plaid-ledger-recon/docs/ONBOARDING.md

 pfetl=# SELECT COUNT(*) FROM journal_entries;
 pfetl=# SELECT COUNT(*) FROM journal_lines;
 pfetl=# SELECT * FROM etl_events ORDER BY started_at DESC LIMIT 5;
+# Reconcile also records an event_type='reconcile' with period and success.
 ```

 ### Account Mapping Status